-The muscle of the legs support, balance and propel the body.
+The muscle of the legs support, balance, and propel the body.
 These muscles can exert a lot of power while continuously making slight adjustments for balance whether the body is moving or at rest.
-From the big, strong muscles of the buttocks and legs to the little, fine muscles of the feet and toes, the muscle of the legs play an important role in our everyday activities.
+From the big, strong muscles of the buttocks and legs to the little, fine muscles of the feet and toes, the muscle of the legs plays an important role in our everyday activities.

 The biggest muscle masses in the leg are found in the thigh and the calf.

 - Vastus Lateralis: On the outside of the thigh, this is the largest of the quadriceps.
-It extends from the top of the femur to the kneecap, or patella.
+It extends from the top of the femur to the kneecap or patella.